jsade/obsidian-vale/README.md

 ### View Details and Fix Issues

-**Method 1: Hover Tooltip**
+**Method 1: Hover Tooltip** (Planned for future release)
 - Hover over underlined text to see a tooltip with:
   - Issue description
   - Suggested fixes (click to apply)
   - Actions (ignore, disable rule)

 **Method 2: Results Panel**
-- Open the Vale panel from the sidebar
+- Open the Vale panel from the sidebar:
+  - Use `Vale: Check document` command to run check and open panel
+  - Use `Vale: Open Vale panel` command to just open the panel
-- Click an alert to jump to its location
+- Click an alert to jump to its location in the editor
 - Review all issues in one place

-**Method 3: Context Menu**
+**Method 3: Context Menu** (Planned for future release)
 - Right-click on underlined text
 - Select from Vale suggestions submenu
 - Quick access to ignore or disable rule

-### Auto-Check
+### Auto-Check (Planned for future release)

-Enable automatic checking in settings:
+Automatic checking will be available in a future version:
 - Checks document after you stop typing (configurable delay)
 - Only checks changed sections (efficient for large documents)
 - Can be toggled on/off per document